DFHack modding guide¶

 end

-in a unit is an integer, but each integer corresponds to
+is an integer, but each integer corresponds to a

 bidirectional map df.pronoun_type